Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 How has Virginia performed over the last five years?

-Following a precipitous fall in the number of business startups during the recession, Virginia has seen gradual gains with the economic recovery.
-However, startup rates have not yet recovered to pre-recession levels.
-The number of establishment births as a percentage of existing establishments in Virginia was 10.3% in 2008, dropping to 9.3% in 2010.
-The startup rate recovered to 10.8% by 2012.
-This bow-shaped pattern was evident elsewhere in the U.S. as well.
-Virginia’s startup rate in 2012 was lower than the U.S. average at 11.3% and ranked 22nd among U.S. states.
-The leading state in business startup activity was Nevada at 14.4%.
-Virginia’s rate was lower than three benchmark states: California (12.5%), Texas (12.5%), and North Carolina (11.2%).
+Virginia has seen a modest gain in the number of business startups during the economic recovery.
+The number of establishment births as a percentage of existing establishments in Virginia was 9.0% in 2010 and had risen to 9.5% by 2014.
+This improvement was evident elsewhere in the U.S. as well.
+Virginia’s startup rate in 2014 was lower than the U.S. average at 10.0% and ranked 21st among U.S. states.
+The leading state in business startup activity was Nevada at 13.1%.
+Virginia’s rate was lower than two benchmark states: California (11.4%) and Texas (10.9%).

 Establishment churn represents the degree of resource fluidity that allows labor and capital to be allocated from older industries and firms that use outdated technologies to newer innovative and modern firms and industries.
 This process is also known as “creative destruction”, a term coined by 19th century economist Joseph Schumpeter to describe how growing, dynamic economies develop.
 Establishment churn measures the rate of firm entry and firm exit relative to the total number of businesses in the state (i.e., establishment birth rate plus establishment death rate).
 A higher churn rate indicates more competitive conditions and signals a more dynamic environment for innovation and entrepreneurship that fosters economic growth.

-Virginia establishment churn dropped from 21.2% in 2008 to 19.7% in 2010, as both establishment births increased and death rates increased as a result of the recession.
-Churn increased in 2011 to 20.0% and again to 20.6% in 2012 as the recovery took hold.
-Nationally, Virginia’s 2012 churn rate ranked 21st highest among U.S. states and was near the national rate of 21.2%.
+Virginia establishment churn dropped from 18.4% in 2010 to 17.7% in 2014;, establishment births increased slightly while death rates decreased more as the economic recovery continued.
+However, the business churn stayed constant from 2013 from 2014.
+Nationally, Virginia’s 2014 churn rate ranked 23rd highest among U.S. states and was below the national rate of 18.6%.

 An Initial Public Offering (IPO) occurs when the stock of a private company is sold for the first time to the public.
 This sale allows venture capitalists and firm entrepreneurs to recoup their investments and make the funds available for other investment opportunities.
 IPO exit activity is related to the overall condition of the economy and the buoyancy of the financial markets.
 Nationally, venture-backed IPOs declined significantly during the 2007-2009 recession and have been gradually recovering since that time.
-Virginia had no venture-backed IPOs in 2010 and 2011.
-In 2012-2014, there was one venture-backed IPO each year with the values growing from $368.4 million in 2012 to $829.7 million in 2013 to $919.1 million in 2014.
+Virginia had no venture-backed IPOs in 2011.
+In 2012-2015, there was one venture-backed IPO each year with the values growing from $368.4 million in 2012 to $829.7 million in 2013 to $919.1 million in 2014, and $1,168.7 million in 2015.

 Fast Growing Firms

 The presence and growth of dynamic firms is a key measure of business dynamism.
-Inc. Magazine’s 2015 list of 5000 privately-held fast growing companies included 276 Virginia firms, down from a peak of 302 in 2011 and from 284 in 2014.
-As was the case in 2014, among U.S. states, Virginia had the highest number of fast growing firms on a population-adjusted basis for 2015.
+Inc. Magazine’s 2016 list of 5000 privately-held fast growing companies included 328 Virginia firms, up substantially from 284 in 2014.
+Among U.S. states, Virginia had the highest number of fast growing firms on a population-adjusted basis for 2015 (the latest year for which population data is available).
 Virginia had 32.9 firms per one million residents compared to less than half that amount (15.4) for the U.S. Among benchmark states, Massachusetts was the closest, with 23.7 fast growing firms per million residents.

 Broadband availability measures the speed and transmission capabilities of the state’s telecommunications infrastructure.
 As more data, knowledge, and market activity migrate online, it is vitally important for businesses and residents to have access to the best available capabilities and tools for accessing and sharing information for education, commerce, healthcare, and an array of other sectors.